This live blog has now ended, thanks for following.

 "There is no justification, no explanation for thousands of civilian Palestinian deaths.
 Too many civilians are dead," he said.

-The US is not providing intelligence support to Israel for its "operations" in Lebanon, the Pentagon spokesperson has said.
+The US military is not providing intelligence support to Israel for its "operations" in Lebanon, the Pentagon said on Wednesday.

 Iraq's Hezbollah Brigades, a pro-Iran armed group, on Wednesday called for intensified attacks on Israel as tensions soar over the Gaza war and Israel's air offensive in Lebanon.